Rolex: Charitable status

 The Hans Wilsdorf Foundation, which privately owns Rolex SA, is a registered Swiss charitable foundation and pays a lower tax rate.
+Unlike publicly traded competitors like Richemont or LVMH, Rolex maintains strict secrecy, disclosing no financials or operational metrics.
 In 2011, a spokesman for Rolex declined to provide evidence regarding the amount of charitable donations made by the Wilsdorf Foundation, which brought up several scandals due to the lack of transparency.
-In Geneva where the company is based, it is said to have gifted, among many things, two housing buildings to social institutions of Geneva.
+In Geneva where the company is based, it is said to have gifted, among many things, two housing buildings to social institutions in Geneva.